viholovko/gitb_articles_with_images_test/README.md

 - How might you implement this differently?

 #### RSpec
-The PR includes a unit test, which passes.
+The code includes a unit test, which passes.
 What is wrong with this unit test?
 How could it be improved?

 ### Instructions
 Fork this repository.
 You can either add comments to the existing code explaining what is wrong and/or what you would change and why.
 Or you can rewrite the feature, highlighting in the comments what was problematic with the original implementation and providing justification for your decisions.
+Please put a link to your public repository into the answer section of the question.